r1shhh1/LokalKart/README.md

-## Lokal Kart: Explore Cool Products!
+## LokalKart: Explore Cool Products!

-This is your guide to navigating My Awesome App, a fantastic tool for discovering and learning about exciting products.
+This is your guide to navigating LokalKart, a fantastic tool for discovering and learning about exciting products.
 Dive in and see what awaits!

 ### ⭐️ Features You'll Love: